 One thing that is especially important to note is that investigators and researchers such as myself will often talk about paranormal theories.
 It is important to understand that the way we present this can be influenced by what we believe and how we research.
 There is so much information out there that sometimes it can be really hard to know what to believe.
 While I may talk to you about a certain paranormal theory, it is MY interpretation of it.
 If someone else reads this and then explains it to someone else, it may be slightly changed to match that person's beliefs or coincide with their own research and experiences.
 Suddenly there is a bunch of information out that there differs a little bit and you don't know what you are to believe.

-Chinese Whispers can also have a not so nice side.
+Chinese Whispers can also have a not-so-nice side.
 Just like in high school, the paranormal field is filled with gossip.
 I know I have heard many things about other teams or investigators from disgruntled sources and people have heard things about me too.
 The stories go from person to person and suddenly this person is purple monkey dishwasher.
 Don't believe everything you hear and don't let someone else's opinion of a person or team stop you from following them or interacting with them.
-As much as people have fought for paraunity to exist, it doesn't.
-There are always going to be people that don't like each other or just don't get a long.
+As much as people have fought for para unity to exist, it doesn't.
+There are always going to be people that don't like each other or just don't get along.
 We don't always gel with people we meet and that is OK.
-It can be we have a bias opinion of them, but it is important to not get caught up in all the gossip and don't get involved in spreading these games of Chinese whispers.
+It can be we have a biased opinion of them, but it is important to not get caught up in all the gossip and don't get involved in spreading these games of Chinese whispers.
 You don't know the true origins of someone's beef with another person.
 It could be something that happened or it could be a misunderstanding.
-It could be fueled by jealously or it could even be fueled by a game of Chinese whispers where they have heard something.
+It could be fueled by jealousy or it could even be fueled by a game of Chinese whispers where they have heard something.
 It is hard enough being a paranormal researcher without worrying about all the bitchiness and politics that goes with it.